logo

 ];

-Once the middleware has been registered, you may attach it to any of your application's route definitions:
+middleware to any of your application's route definitions:

 Route::post('/projects', [ProjectController::class, 'store'])